 And it can keep you company if you're working on your own.

 So you can choose the perfect music to suit your needs, whether that be high energy for intense work or soft and mellow for when you need to chill out a bit.

 Or you can listen to talk radio if that's your thing and keep up to date with the latest news.

 You can even listen to podcasts and audiobooks if you connect your radio up to your phone (although I've yet to experience a construction site with an audiobook playing in the background!).

-And having music or podcasts playing while you work can have benefits for your body too.
+And having music playing while you work can have real benefits for your body too.

 Because it can distract your mind away from any aches and pains you may be experiencing because of all the hard work.

-So getting someone a great jobsite radio is a really good gift in my eyes, and something that will really improve their working experience.
+So getting a construction worker a jobsite radio is a really nice gift, as it is something that can really improve their working experience.

-This radio is seriously powerful with a subwoofer and 4-way speakers which can drown out power tools while filling the biggest and most open of spaces.
+As this radio is seriously powerful, coming with a subwoofer and 4-way speakers which are capable of drowning out the whine of power tools while filling the most open of spaces.

-And by using the bluetooth you can connect it up to your devices to play your own music as well as streaming from Spotify or internet radio.
+And you can connect it up to your devices via bluetooth to play your own music, as well as streaming from Spotify or internet radio.